 Russian flautist Anna Kondrashina has been hailed as one of the most communicative, exciting and inspiring performers of her generation.
 A prizewinner of the prestigious Kobe International Flute Competition in Japan and the Nicolet International Flute Competition in China, she has recently been awarded the Worshipful Company of Musicians’ Silver Medal.

-Apart from her exciting career as a modern flautist, Anna has a very keen interest in historical performance.
-She was one of the founding members of the “Musica Aurora” chamber baroque ensemble that has toured extensively in Russia and Germany.
+Apart from her exciting career as a modern flautist, Anna is a very passionate about historical performance.
+She was one of the founding members of the “Musica Aurora” baroque ensemble that has toured extensively in Russia and Germany.
 Their first public appearance took place in 2012 with the programme “Plaisirs de Paris” and was received with great acclaim by both the audiences and critics who appreciated the extraordinary high professional level of the musicians and the sensitivity and deep emotionality of their performance.
-Anna has appeared with various baroque ensembles around the world, such as Pratum Integrum, La Villa Barocca, Jerusalem Baroque Orchestra and regularly appears at notable baroque music festivals, such as Utrecht Early Music Festival, MA Festival in Brugge, Belgium, ”Bach&Bacco” in Italy and the International Early Music Seminar in Israel.
-In the UK she has performed as part of the Kohn Foundation Bach Cantatas series at the Royal Academy of Music and the Vache Baroque Festival.
+Anna has appeared with various baroque ensembles around the world, such as Orchestra of the Age of Enlightenment, The English Concert, Pratum Integrum, Jerusalem Baroque Orchestra, regularly appears at notable baroque music festivals, such as Utrecht Early Music Festival, MA Festival in Brugge, Belgium, the Vache Baroque Festival in the UK and has taken a part in the Kohn Foundation Bach Cantatas series at the Royal Academy of Music.
 During her time at the Royal Academy, Anna has had lessons with the renowned baroque flautist Lisa Beznosiuk.

 Born in Moscow, Anna began her primary education at the prestigious Gnessin School of Music, which she followed with a Bachelors degree from the world famous Moscow Tchaikovsky State Conservatory under the tutelage of Olga Ivusheikova, excelling on both modern and baroque flutes.
 Anna has received an Artist’s Diploma from the Buchmann-Mehta School of Music in Tel Aviv, winning the Adler-Buchmann Scholarship Award for outstanding foreign student, later receiving the honour of a full scholarship to study the Master of Arts in Performance programme at the Royal Academy of Music, London, with the renowned flautist William Bennett.